 How would you help students to enhance their collaborative studying strategies?
-Unfortunately this is not an easy question to answer.
 Research shows that, on average, college students have more experience meeting in groups.
-We know that their expertise can help younger students, however, and we can take a page from that book as well as others like the experts at Griffith University or TeachThought.
+We know that their expertise can help younger students, however.
+Further, we can take a page from the wisdom of others like the experts at Griffith University or TeachThought.

 The first thing that may come to mind when you hear “collaborative studying” is groups in the library getting together to study.
 Certain norms or ground rules lend themselves to collaborative studying, but the drawback can be that some people end up doing most of the work.
 That said, with the right approach, students can get over this hurdle and many more in the process.